hug-sch/vse-docs/setup/organize/strip-types/scene.rst

    With icon, name, and link/unlink checkbox.
 This header seems to be a duplicate of the header of the Properties Sidebar.

 Input
-   You can choose between between Camera or Sequencer.
+   You can choose between Camera or Sequencer.
 The original Scene -where this Scene strip came from- could also have a Video Sequencer with content in it.
 Therefore, the output of that scene could be generated from that Video Sequencer or from the camera/compositor of that scene.
-In the original scene, you make the choice in the `Post Processing panel <https://docs.blender.org/manual/en/dev/render/output/properties/post_processing.html?highlight=post%20processing%20panel>`_ of the Output Properties.
+In the original scene, you choose the `Post Processing panel <https://docs.blender.org/manual/en/dev/render/output/properties/post_processing.html?highlight=post%20processing%20panel>`_ of the Output Properties.
 But, of course, it is not a good habit to change that setting from within another scene.
 So, with this input choice, you can choose between the two possibilities.

    A nice example is illustrated in figure 2.
-Suppose that you are responsible for the quaterly reporting.
+Suppose that you are responsible for the quarterly reporting.
 So, each month, you made a nice video and you used a separate scene for that.
 At the end of the quarter, you want to combine them into an overview video.
 Figure 2 shows your project file.
 It contains 5 scenes (see figure 2 at the top).
-The sequener of Scene Overview contains fours Scene strips; the three months and an intro.
+The sequencer of Scene Overview contains four Scene strips; the three months and an intro.
 From the color, you can deduce that this intro is a text strip.
 You can see this also in the Preview.
 Scene Month-2 contains one Movie/Sound strip (blue and green color).
 Scene Month-3 contains a Text strip (purple) and a color strip (orange).
-All four scenes have selected the Sequencer as it input.
+All four scenes have selected the Sequencer as input.

    .. figure:: img/scene.svg
       :alt: Scene containing scene strips